cigdemkoroglu/NRS/README.md

 - insertions file: contains locations of novel segments inserted in the reference
 - dbsnp file: dbsnp file from GATK bundle
 - ANNOVAR database files: hg38_refGeneMrna.fa, hg38_refGene.txt, hg38_avsnp150.txt
-- RefSeq_changes file: describes the genes with insertions.
-The file used in project is available in the folder.

 unaligned_contig.R:
 - Uses MUMmer alignment output to extract unaligned sequences.